arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 This equation shows that the convergence interval is directly dependent on:

-1. The `k` parameter laid out in step c of the layer 2
+1. The `k` parameter laid out in step c of the layer 2 gossip algorithm.
 2. The number of cluster members (`N`)
 3. Our consistency requirements (`s`) i.e. the probability that a node does not receive an update.
 4. The frequency at which infected nodes can send `m` update messages.